drummyfish/thesis_db/README.txt

 project.

 A Python script is made to crawl the websites and gather info about the theses.

+IMPORTANT NOTES:

-Note that sometimes some information is unavailable, the crawler can make mistakes due to bugs, wrong estimations etc., so don't take the info in DB as granted.
+  - Sometimes some information is unavailable, the crawler can make mistakes due to bugs, wrong estimations etc., so don't take the info in DB for granted, double check everything.

+  - The script make_db.py does not work out of the box and shouldn't be just run.
+It's here more or less for reference and I recommend no one uses it.

 The database is stored in theses.json file as a JSON array of object in format: